 His memberships include the Armed Forces Communications and Electronics Association, Association of the United State Army, and the Institute of Electrical and Electronics Engineers Communications Society.

 Bill holds a B.S. in electrical engineering from George Mason University and an M.S. in electrical engineering from The Johns Hopkins University.

 What do you do to keep on top of new technology?
 You have to have an ear for what the clients are looking for.
 They don’t necessarily explicitly tell you what they are looking for, but they talk about the challenges, and you have to think what might be out there from a technology perspective that could address their challenges.
 I try to keep abreast of new technology by leveraging our Strategic Innovation Group (SIG) and working with them to tailor specific innovations for what our clients need.
-I also try to stay well read with industry periodicals, I’m always reading about what’s happening in the communications space.
-And finally, the use of labs — part of the reason we created labs at Booz Allen is to experiment with leaning-forward technologies that customers may be interested in having us move out on some solutions.
+I also try to stay well read with industry periodicals, I’m always reading about what’s happening in the defense field.
+And finally, the use of labs—part of the reason we created labs at Booz Allen is to experiment with leaning-forward technologies that customers may be interested in having us move out on some solutions.